07 March 2017

 Cat People

 The result is a suspenseful B-movie about Irena, a sexually repressed woman who transforms into a panther when she experiences arousal or jealousy.
-(Almost fifty years later, Michael Jackson transformed into a panther in his Black Or White music video.)
-The film begins with a meet-cute at the zoo, and compresses the couple's courtship and marriage into a few hurried minutes.
-Irena's husband, Oliver, is impossibly patient despite her rejection of any intimate contact.
-Eventually, and more realistically, he falls for his co-worker, Alice, who describes herself as "the new type of other woman" and is the film's only truly likeable character.
+(Almost fifty years later, Michael Jackson transformed into a panther in his Black or White music video.)
+The film begins with a meet-cute at the zoo, and compresses the couple’s courtship and marriage into a few hurried minutes.
+Irena’s husband, Oliver, is impossibly patient despite her rejection of any intimate contact.
+Eventually, and more realistically, he falls for his co-worker, Alice, who describes herself as “the new type of other woman” and is the film’s only truly likeable character.

-The film's Expressionistic lighting is by Nicholas Musuraca, who also photographed the film noir classics Out Of The Past (directed by Tourneur) and Stranger On The Third Floor.
-There are several striking visual moments: Irena scratching a sofa with her claw-like nails, Oliver in silhouette holding a T-square as a crucifix, and Irena's face under a psychiatrist's spotlight.
+The film’s Expressionistic lighting is by Nicholas Musuraca, who also photographed the film noir classics Out of the Past (directed by Tourneur) and Stranger on the Third Floor.
+There are several striking visual moments: Irena scratching a sofa with her claw-like nails, Oliver in silhouette holding a T-square as a crucifix, and Irena’s face under a psychiatrist’s spotlight.
 The sound design is also impressive, especially the use of silence and subtle animal noises.
-These elements are all combined in the film's most effective sequence, when shadows on the wall and a growling panther frighten Alice in a swimming pool.
+These elements are all combined in the film’s most effective sequence, when shadows on the wall and a growling panther frighten Alice in a swimming pool.

-Cat People has interesting connections to a couple of other films of the period: it utilises the staircase set from The Magnificent Ambersons, and it was parodied in The Bad & The Beautiful, with Lewton as the model for the Jonathan Shields character.
-Kim Newman wrote a BFI Film Classics monograph on Cat People in 2001: "each viewing has revealed some new aspect, some unnoticed detail carefully crafted, some resonance perhaps unintended.
-I would happily watch it again this evening, which may well be the highest praise I can give any film."
+Cat People has interesting connections to a couple of other films of the period: it utilises the staircase set from The Magnificent Ambersons, and it was parodied in The Bad and The Beautiful, with Lewton as the model for the Jonathan Shields character.
+Kim Newman wrote a monograph on Cat People in 2001: “each viewing has revealed some new aspect, some unnoticed detail carefully crafted, some resonance perhaps unintended.
+I would happily watch it again this evening, which may well be the highest praise I can give any film.”

 0 comment(s):